< previous - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - 10 - next >

 LG introduced a QNED LCD TV.
 This may be a good LCD TV, but it is not an IOLED TV.
 It is a mini LED full-array quantum dot color filtered backlit LCD TV.

 Samsung Neo QLED TV is essentially identical to LG QNED.
-Both seem to omit LCD from their descriptions.
+Both seem to minimize LCD from their descriptions.
 Bottom line both are very good LCD TVs.

 Micro-LED TV (IOLED)

 Micro-LEDs (not mini-LED) are almost invisible to the naked eye.
 Red, green, blue micro-LEDs packed alongside one another offer very high-resolution TVs, from 76 inch to 1000 inches.
-These wall-sized Micro-LED TVs, referred to as DVLED (Direct View LED), will become an alternative to home theater projection systems.
+These wall-sized Micro-LED TVs, referred to as DVLED (Direct View LED), are becoming an alternative to home theater projection systems.

 Micro-LED TV promises up to 5,000 nits of brightness, blowing past the brightest OLED, and exceeding LCD sets.
 Given an LED can be turned off to produce absolute black Micro-LED TVs will achieve new levels of contrast ratio.